Jaimini96/Vampire-Number/README.md

 1. Unzip the folder
 2. Go to root directory
 3. Run "mix deps.get"
-4. Run command "time mix run --no-halt proj1.exs 100000 200000".
+3. Run command "time mix run --no-halt proj1.exs 100000 200000".
 (Time will work in case of mac and not for windows.)

 ## Workers

-1. We have ceated 8 workers to utilize 8 cores present on machine.
+1. We have ceated 8 workers(Consumers) to utilize 8 cores present on machine.
+We have One Producer to handle the demands.
+One Producer-Consumer to print the results and One supervisor to supervise them all.
 2. In each iteration, supervisor gives maximum range of 1000 to each worker.
 When a worker finishes up its range, supervisor allots it the next available range of 1000 numbers.
+3. Our Workers (Consumers) do the computation and pass the result to common ProducerConsumer which prints the result.
-3. We have used GenStage for the purpose of rataining state of demand for each worker.
+4. We have used GenStage for the purpose of rataining state of demand for each worker.

 ## Result of given problem